BlyatBeauty/PCGen-Data-Updater/README.md

 By demand from the [PCGen discord server](https://discord.gg/M7GH5BS), the script will also fetch [BahamutDragon's PCGen Sources](https://github.com/BahamutDragon/pcgen).
 These are all the sources that PCGen is not allowed to ship with due to OGL.

-Due to the process of downloading the entire PCGen repo as a step in this script, it does take a good few minutes to run - the longest it took me was 7 minutes.
-Your internet speed will be the biggest deciding factor here.
+Just as a heads up, this script does take a good few minutes to run - the longest it took me was 7 minutes.
+Your internet speed will probably be the biggest deciding factor here.

 ## Table of Contents:
 1) [Dependencies](https://github.com/BlyatBeauty/PCGen-Data-Updater#dependencies)